MitryDim/TSWIFT/README.md

 ## Cost Estimation AWS

 To estimate the cost of running this setup on AWS, you can use the [AWS Pricing Calculator](https://calculator.aws/#/).
-Below is a general guideline for the resources you might need:

 Our Estimation : [AWS Estimation](./TSWIFT%20Estimation%20-%20AWS%20Pricing%20Calculator.pdf)